thangarajvisolve/Sample/README.centos.markdown

         $ make install

 * Export the PATH and GEM_HOME enviornment variables as given below.

         $ export PATH=/usr/local/ruby/bin:$PATH

         $ export GEM_HOME=/usr/local/ruby

 * Once the install is complete, verify the version of Ruby:

         $ ruby -v

         ruby 1.9.2p0 (2010-08-18 revision 29036)

- * Ruby source package also installs RubyGems, the Ruby package manager.Verify the version of RubyGems:
+* Ruby source package also installs RubyGems, the Ruby package manager.
+Verify the version of RubyGems:

         $ gem -v

         1.3.7

-Check for updated gems

-Ensure you have the latest gem versions by running this command:
+* Check for updated gems and ensure you have the latest gem versions by running this command:

         $ gem update --system

-Install the rake build language
+* Install the rake build language

         $ gem install rake